TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 **Learning Objectives:**
-- summarise the benefits of AWS
+- Summarise the benefits of AWS
--
+- Describe differences between on-demand delivery & cloud deployments
+- Summarise the PAYG (pay as you go) pricing model